PANDA CORNER

 • Apply every morning

-• Reapply every 2 hours in sun
+• Reapply every 2 hours in the sun

 • Don’t skip even in winter